HYPNOSIS TO HELP WITH YOUR FEARS IN WEST LONDON –

 We train the mind to completely reject previous negative patterns of thinking and reacting, and train them to create a solution to these patterns.

-Past Life Regression is also used, if necessary, to uncover fears that seem hidden from one’s experience.
+Past Life Regression is also used, if necessary, to uncover fears that seem hidden from your experience.
 If we cannot find a root cause of a phobia in everyday experience, we may need to look for it elsewhere.
 This is not an”out there” exercise, but a tool that is used to facilitate change.

 In December 2010 the Daily Mail reported that one in five women were afraid of going to the dentist.
 They report that extreme dental anxiety is noticed in 19% of women by the NHS Information Centre.
 This is also seen in 10% of men.